Too many timers in .NET?

 }

-If you know about another timer in .NET, please let me know!
+If you know of another timer in .NET, please let me know!

 Do you have a question or a suggestion about this post?
 Contact me!